SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 </ContentType>
 ```

-#### Lists Instances
+### List instances

 Lists are a key, underlying feature of a SharePoint site.
 They enable teams to gather, track, and share information.
 Many applications rely on lists created at the site for data storage to implement their behaviors.
 A list instance is a predefined SharePoint list that has a well-known identifier.
 You can customize and add items to these lists, create additional lists from the list templates that are already available, and create custom lists with just the settings and columns that you choose.

-SharePoint provides several list templates such as contact list, calendar, task list and more.
+SharePoint provides several list templates such as contact list, calendar, task list, and more.
 You can use these templates to create new list instances for your web parts or other components.
 For example, you can define a list instance Finance Documents based on the Document Library template to store associated documents with your web part.

-You can refer to the schema and attributes in the [List Instance Element](https://msdn.microsoft.com/en-us/library/office/ms476062.aspx) documentation to define a list instance in your solution.
+You can refer to the schema and attributes in the [ListInstance Element](https://msdn.microsoft.com/en-us/library/office/ms476062.aspx) documentation to define a list instance in your solution.

-Below is an example of a list instance definition:
+Following is an example of a list instance definition:

 ```xml
 <ListInstance